evolution wheel solid tires

 Most solid rubber pivot tires have apertures in the rubber to provide some flexibility but not enough.
 It is also important to make sure the aperture design will collapse completely so the material doesn’t get stuck inside the aperture.
 Therefore, tire maintenance is limited and the operator can focus on more important tasks.

-The EWRS-PIVOT Series airless pivot tire is a rubber airless pivot tire with an innovative design to fix problems in the field .
+The EWRS-PIVOT XT Series flat-free pivot tire is a rubber airless pivot tire with an innovative design to fix problems in the field .
 The features better traction, floatation, and serviceability in one impressive offering.

 The EWRS-PIVOT Series has specially engineered core geometry that compresses completely.
 The core geometry refers to the apertures in the rubber that allow the rubber to flex as it travels.
 The core geometry compresses completely creating a self-cleaning system.
 The compression provides better traction as well as minimizes wear on the driving components of the tower .